Curious4Tech/Effortless_Virtual_Hosts_Configuration/README.md

 ## Getting Started

-Follow these steps to set up virtual hosts on your Linux server:
+Follow these steps to set up virtual hosts on your Linux server.

 ## Prerequisites :
 - Apache is installed on your Linux server.